TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-nodejs.md

 5. Configure the local SDK by calling `appInsights.setup('_your_ikey_');`, using the ikey you grabbed in step 2.
 Or put this ikey in the
    **APPINSIGHTS_INSTRUMENTATIONKEY** environment variable and call **appInsights.setup()** without parameters.
 6. Finally, start automatically collecting and sending data by calling `appInsights.start();`.
-7. For advanced configuration see our [Github Readme](https://github.com/microsoft/applicationinsights-node.js#configuration)
+7. For advanced configuration see our [GitHub Readme](https://github.com/microsoft/applicationinsights-node.js#configuration)

-## Troubleshooting
+## **Recommended Steps**

 1. Update to the latest version of the Node.js SDK.
 SDK version should be greater than 1.1.0, which is when SDK was changed to use async_hooks API for correlation.
 2. If issue relates to app insights crashing the app or showing up on the top of your callstack, see **Application Insights is causing my application to crash** below.
 Be sure issue is not reproducible if app insights is not present in your application
 3. For issues where certain telemetry is not being automatically collected, see **Telemetry is not being collected** below
 3. If the app is crashing because of application insights - try disabling automatic dependency correlation, `.setAutoDependencyCorrelation(false)`
 4. If the app is hanging when it should terminate, disable disk retry caching, `.setDiskRetryCaching(false)` or call `appInsights.flush()` when you expect
-5. See rest of FAQs below and the list of open [Github issues](https://github.com/microsoft/applicationinsights-node.js/issues)
+5. See rest of FAQs below and the list of open [GitHub issues](https://github.com/microsoft/applicationinsights-node.js/issues)
 6. Create a ticket or file a [bug report].
 Please provide which version of the SDK being used, which version of node.js being used (`node --version`), a `package.json` file, a callstack, and a code snippet to reproduce, if possible.

 [How can I preprocess or filter my telemetry before it gets sent to Azure?](https://github.com/microsoft/applicationinsights-node.js#preprocess-data-with-telemetry-processors)<br>